orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 git clone https://github.com/smxi/inxi --branch inxi-perl --single-branch

 Install pinxi for testing.
-Note that the -U option works now so only the initial install is required:
+Note that the -U option works the same as master branch inxi, so only the initial install is required:

 wget -O pinxi https://github.com/smxi/inxi/raw/inxi-perl/pinxi

+pinxi -U --man also installs the man page from pinxi, which is the development branch for the master man page.

 ====================================================================